christchurchlondon/foodbank-southlondon/backend/README.md

 Clone this repository and ensure you are inside the directory where this `README.md` file is located.

 # Prerequisites
-* Download and install [python](https://www.python.org/downloads/)3.8 and ensure `python3.8` is on path (if not, you will need to pass an explicit parameter when using make targets - this may also work for a different python version).
-You also need to ensure that pip and venv (both accessible via _python\<version> -m_) are available.
+* Download and install [python](https://www.python.org/downloads/)3.8 and ensure `python3.8` is on path
+    * If not, you will need to pass an explicit parameter when using make targets - you can also do this to work with a different python version.
+    * You also need to ensure that pip and venv (both accessible via _python\<version> -m_) are available.
 If you are on linux, you may need to install the `python3.8-dev` package.
 * Install [Make](https://www.gnu.org/software/make/manual/make.html)

 # Setup